 These grooming activities may be done privately or publicly and gradually progress to sexualized behaviors.
-Signs that may signify grooming include, but are not limited to:

-- (1) Touching that is intimate or sexual in nature; - (2) Personal or social media interaction with a student without others' knowledge or supervision; - (3) Meeting a student away from school grounds or hours; - (4) Giving gifts or spending extra time with a student in nonsexual ways; and - (5) Sexual or personal oral or written comments made to a student.
+Signs that may signify grooming include, but are not limited to: (1) touching that is intimate or sexual in nature; (2) personal or social media interaction with student without others' knowledge or supervision; (3) meeting a student away from school grounds or hours; (4) giving gifts or spending extra time with a student in nonsexual ways; and (5) sexual or personal oral or written comments made to a student.

-Also, adults who engage in grooming may exhibit some of the following behaviors: Testing boundaries of students to determine whom to target or who is a vulnerable student; trying to build a more personal relationship with the student, such as telling the student personal stories and involving student personal matters (e.g., favors/errands); discouraging the student from sharing with others; acting in a manner to manipulate student's affection; engaging in intimidation and threats to silence and isolate a student.
+Also, adults who engage in grooming may exhibit some of the following behaviors: Testing boundaries of students to determine whom to target or who is a vulnerable student; trying to build a more personal relationship with the student, such as telling the student personal stories and involving student personal matters (e.g., favors/errands); discouraging the student from sharing with others; acting in a manner to manipulate student's affection; engaging in intimidation and threats to silence and isolate student.

 Based on the above, an employee with reasonable suspicion of child abuse must file a SCAR without further questioning.
-Also, pursuant to District policy, an employee must inform their site administrator of these allegations of inappropriate conduct because the District administrator is obligated to:

-- (1) Stop the misconduct, if any; - (2) Investigate the misconduct, if any; and - (3) Take appropriate administrative and/or disciplinary action, if warranted.
+Also, pursuant to policy, an employee must inform their site administrator of these allegations of inappropriate conduct because the District administrator is obligated to: (1) stop the misconduct, if any; (2) investigate the misconduct, if any; and (3) take appropriate administrative and/or disciplinary action, if warranted.

-In general, if you, however, do not have reasonable suspicion of child abuse, you may ask clarifying questions to determine whether or not suspected abuse exists.
+If you, however, do not have reasonable suspicion of child abuse you may ask clarifying questions to determine whether or not suspected abuse exists.
 Also, if based upon the initial information you receive, you do not have reasonable suspicion of child abuse, you may call and consult with the CPA and inform your site administrator of the inappropriate employee (or adult working with student) conduct.
-Although some grooming types of conduct may not be criminal, they often violate other laws and professional codes of conduct in the educational setting.
+Although some grooming type of conduct may not be criminal, they often violate other laws and professional codes of conduct in the educational setting.